Communities of Practice – Frequently Asked Questions

 How much time will participation require?

-The groups themselves will determine meeting schedules and structure.
+The Community of Practice groups themselves will determine meeting schedules and structure.
 Participation is intended to be intellectually rigorous, but have the flexibility to fit into faculty schedules.

 What kind of funding is available for each of the groups?

 Professional development funds to support shared learning, such as travel to conferences, expenses for speakers or trainers, or the creation of new materials, will be available to participants.
-Funding will be awarded based on the action plan developed by the community to accomplish its learning goals and plans for implementation.
+Funding will be awarded based on the action plan developed by the Community of Practice to accomplish its learning goals and plans for implementation.

 Will this count toward tenure and promotion?